 Rabies is spread by the saliva of infected animals, most commonly through a bite or scratch.
 It can also be spread when saliva touches an open wound or the moist tissues of the mouth, nose or eyes.

 Animals can spread rabies even before they show symptoms.
 There is no cure for rabies once symptoms start.
 Rabies vaccine must be given as soon as possible, before symptoms appear.
-Once the symptoms of rabies start, it is nearly always fatal.
+Once the symptoms of rabies start, it is fatal.

 To prevent rabies, it is important to avoid all contact with wild animals, including between pets and wildlife.
 Also, ensure your dogs and cats have up-to-date rabies vaccinations.
 List of rabies clinics offered in Ontario can be found at oavt.org.

 If you get bitten or scratched by an animal

-- Wash the wound with soap and water.
+Wash the wound with soap and water.

 If your pet or livestock is bitten by a wild or stray animal